Blue Grotto Dive Resort

 • The all-natural solution is, of course, saliva.
 It’s not only effective but always available.
 The downside is that being organic, saliva residue can promote the growth of unspeakable things inside your mask.

+• The most popular method is to carry and use a commercial defog.
+There are many brands to choose from.
 The downside here is that you have to have the defog readily available to apply just before you get in the water.

 A lesser-known defog is baby shampoo.
 In a past life, our lead instructor, Harry, ran the Central Pacific’s largest dive operation in Maui.